 The truth is that I want to write a novel where the main character is an emotionally stiff, stoic man facing execution for liking men in a patriarchal society in the renaissance times.
 In the conclusion, I want it to end with the line,”…and their eyes lit up as they saw his body light up the streets in a gashing flame.”
 The truth is that I want that ending to stir up conversation in the LGBT community.

 The truth is that I am awfully tired and irked by girls that post exotic Philippine cuisines and caption them, “Buy me this and I’m yours forever.”
 I am especially peeved by the first part, the ‘buy me this’ part, because it shows a lack of independence.
 The same girl will post another photo that oozes of sass and feminine braggadocio, something like this:

 Here’s my message to you, dear lady.
 If you’re as independent as you claim, drop at Fogo Gaucho and buy yourself that meal.
 Let no man feel beholden to buy you food in order to earn your affection.
 If he wanted that, he would have bought a pet poodle with trimmed nails.
 (I hear they trim pets’ nails these days.)

-The truth is that every creative-writing blogger in Kenya has been, at one point, inspired by Biko.
+The truth is that every creative-writing blogger in Kenya has, at one point, been inspired by Biko.
 This is an objective truth.

 The truth is that Denzel Washington is the best actor to roam the face of the earth.
 I say this having watched slightly over 70% of his work.
 I also believe that Fences, his latest and most profound film yet, is the best performance he’s ever put up.
 I say this having watched Training Day which gave him an Oscar.
 It breaks my heart that he was snubbed in this year’s Academy Awards.